orcasound/Theo/README.md

 TheoProjectFiles

 code	images	  locfiles 	README	theoOutput

-You will see paths to some of these folders in the screenshot on the next page.

 Put the Theo C++ code folder in the code folder.
 Make sure you have the current versions of theo.cpp, theo.h and theo.ui (version 0.9 dated Sept.
 8, 2020).
 When Qt compiles the code it will create various build folders in the code directory.
 The program will run fastest if you compile a Release version which is selected in the Qt programming interface at the lower left.